 (b) at the end of that period, must be returned to the child or dealt with under subsection (5).

-(5) If, at the end of the period referred to in subsection (4)(a), it is not reasonably practicable (for whatever reason) to return the thing or substance seized to the child, an officer must deal with the thing or substance in accordance with the regulations.
+(5) If, at the end of the period referred to in subsection (4)(a), it is not reasonably practicable (for whatever reason) to return the thing or substance seized to the child, an authorised person must deal with the thing or substance in accordance with the regulations.

+[Section 117 amended by No. 49 of 2010 s.
+71 and 84.]

 118. Use of reasonable force

 Reasonable force may be used to do a search under section 115 and to seize any thing or substance that can be seized under section 116.